-It’s that time of year again, time for a nice mushroom with a generally horrible name to start oozing and popping it’s way out of the Earth.
+It's that time of year again, time for a nice mushroom with a generally horrible name to start oozing and popping it's way out of the Earth.
+A play on classic shrimp scampi is a good shrimp of the woods recipe.

 I like to use the name shrimp of the woods as their texture is slightly similar, but, the majority of people are still going to know them by their most often-use common name: aborted entoloma, which, does make sense as it's a direct translation of their Latin name, Entoloma abortivum.